-Excludes Special & Independent Schools.
+Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
 KS3 tests were made non-compulsory in 2005/06, therefore the results from then onwards refer to Assessments.

-The Story Behind the Trends- The NI average has increased from 72.9% in June 06 to 77.3% in June 12.
-Belfast is above the NI average in June 12 and Castlereagh below.
+The Story Behind the Trends- The NI average has decreased to 72.2% in June 13.
+Belfast is above the NI average in June 13 and Castlereagh below.
+Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
+Level 6's are contained within the Level 5 or above information from June 2013.

-Key Stage Three - SCIENCE Data Source: Percentage of Children Achieving Level 5 or above